Declared victory over the plastic bag with more than 65% of Bay Area residents living in a community that has banned plastic bags.

 Established the San Francisco Bay Restoration Authority after the passage of AB 2954 to generate funds for Bay wetland restoration — a giant step toward realizing our vision of 100,000 acres of restored wetlands.

-Launched "The Bay vs. the Bag" — a major campaign to reduce the number of plastic bags that clog our Bay each year, smothering wetlands and entangling animals.
+Launched "The Bay vs. the Bag" — a major campaign to reduce the number of plastic bags that clog our Bay each year.

-Worked with several Bay Area municipalities, including Richmond and Marin County, to pass polystyrene bans to reduce trash as part of the Clean Bay Project (formerly Cities Keep It Clean).
+Worked with several Bay Area municipalities, including Richmond and Marin County, to pass polystyrene bans to reduce trash as part of the Clean Bay Project.

 Sponsored Assembly Bill 2954 to secure crucial funding to re-establish 100,000 acres of healthy Bay wetlands, as recommended in the Greening the Bay report.